gavinwbrown/info/README.md

 ![](assets/img/portfolio/googlelighthouse.png)

 Accessibility and Best Practice scores are lower due to CDNs for fontawesome & Google fonts.
-And the Ko-Fi widget.
+And the Coffee widget.
 These issues are acknowledged but after manually testing the site do not require any adjustment.

 The main AI images used are in .png format.
 Lighthouse recommends a more modern web friendly format ie. .webp but after consideration I decided to leave them in their original format as some older browsers do not support webp.

-Checked for Bluesky link on 07.09.25 but decided not to add it.
+07.09.25 - Changed Discord link for Bluesky.

 ## Acknowledgements